 As a Philadelphia nursing home abuse lawyer, I have seen many cases in which a vulnerable nursing home resident developed severe and sometimes fatal bedsores as a result of neglectful treatment.
 Unfortunately, bedsores are a common problem in nursing homes and assisted living facilities throughout Pennsylvania, and people often call me to ask whether a bedsore is grounds for a personal injury lawsuit.
 It is an excellent question, and this article provides general answers.
-However, there is no substitute for a personalized legal consultation, and it’s important that you speak with an attorney for guidance specific to your family’s unique legal situation.
+However, there is no substitute for a personalized legal consultation, and it’s important that you speak with a nursing home abuse lawyer in Philadelphia, PA from a PA nursing home law firm for guidance specific to your family’s unique legal situation.

 When is an Assisted Living Facility or Nursing Home Liable for a Resident’s Pressure Ulcers?